foozlevazquez/mpipe/doc/source/maat_concepts.rst

 .. image:: taskresult1.png
    :align: center

 Most often a data object is both, depending on the context -- whether it's viewed as the output of an upstream producer, or input to the downstream consumer.
-It can be any pickleable Python object: a standard Python data type like string or list, or a user-defined object.
-The only requirement is that it is picklable.
+It can be any Python object that can be dumped and read by the json.dump and json.reads methods: a standard Python data type like string or list, or a user-defined object.
+The only requirement is that it can be converted to json by the standard Python library.

 Worker
 ------